studyathome-internationally/hub/docs/courses/building-and-solar-engergy-summer/README.md

 ::: slot information
 Design of a solar system for a housing complex including technical parameter and the contribution to the local electricity system while considering local heating and mobility needs.
 Furthermore, the economic and ecologic impacts are calculated.

-**Please Note: The course is limited to two students and requires physical attendance in Vienna for 5 days in September.**
+**Please Note: The course is limited to two students and requires physical attendance in Vienna for 5 days in February.**
 :::

 ## Overview